Flooristics, LLC

 Share Button

 Plasticizer migration occurs when adhesive, new or leftover, creates a chemical reaction with the PVC in the new sheet vinyl.
 Plasticizer is a key part of the vinyl that keeps it from being brittle.
-When plasticizer migration happens, sheet vinyl can soften, discolor, loosen, crack or turn brittle.
+When plasticizer migration happens, sheet vinyl can soften, discolor, loosen, crack, or turn brittle.

-The best way to avoid this in sheet vinyl is to prime and seal the sub floor.
+The best way to avoid this in sheet vinyl is to prime and seal the subfloor.
 There are many non-reactive floor sealants available that can minimize the effects of a reaction and cover up old adhesive that may trigger them as well.
-An additional method to reduce the risk is to select sheet vinyl with non-reactive backing.
+An additional method to reduce the risk is to select sheet vinyl with a non-reactive backing.
 This is less likely to cause that chemical reaction as well.
 When using these two methods together, flooring installers are doing everything they can to eliminate the problems associated with plasticizer migration.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: discoloration in sheet vinyl, plasticizer migration, plasticizer problems, sheet vinyl flooring, sheet vinyl problems, vinyl flooring